Nelsonkioko/eventplay/README.md

 to clone the repository

 2. npm install
-to intall the project dependencies
+to install the project dependencies

 3. npm run start
 to start the metro cli